furysport/furya-mainnet-genesis/README.md

 This is the repo to manage gentxs and create mainnet genesis.

-# Furya Genesis will happen at 6pm UTC.

 Genesis validators can check their addresses in the pre-genesis file to confirm balances and submit their gentxs

 ```